watrall/charm-market-intelligence-engine/README.md

 - **Sheets cache resets:** The Google Sheets sync stores cached job/report IDs under `data/cache/`.
 If someone edits or deletes rows directly in the Sheet, clear those files before the next run so the pipeline can rebuild its local view of existing rows.

 Document these toggles in your runbook so reviewers understand how to perform a zero-cost demo vs. a production run with LLM + Sheets enabled.
+- With the defaults (4 workers, 0.8 s interval) expect roughly 5 detail-page fetches per second.
+Increase the interval or lower workers if a target board publishes stricter rate limits.